jic-dtool/jic-dtool.github.io/index.md

       <div class="col-md align-self-center">
         <h5>Data processing</h5>
         <p class="img-fluid">
-          The tools provide programmatic access to the items in a dataset.
+          Our tools provide programmatic access to the items in a dataset.
 This makes it easy to fit datasets into processing pipelines.
         </p>
         <p class="">
-          The processing tools take a data centring approach to compute, transforming one dataset into another dataset.
+          The processing tools take a data centric approach to compute, transforming one dataset into another dataset.
 The data centric approach to compute is powerful because it automates many of the overheads associated with managing data.